 You can download the game on Google Assistant and start whenever you want.
 The Vortex is compatible with all Google Home devices, but there are some UI components to the game that show up via Google Assistant, making this game work best on a hub that includes a smart display, such as the Nest Hub Max.

-We know some of you out there won’t be able to resist testing your Fortnite knowledge with this Google Home quiz.
-Jump in and see just how much you know.
+Fortnite fans will probably head straight for this fun little Fortnite-themed quiz game.
+Jump in and see how much you know about Fortnite’s interesting lore.
 On a side note, this is far from the only Fornite-related activity Nest/Home can support.
 You can also ask Nest devices to pick a landing zone for the game, along with other information.